 The Lean Startup Validation Board is a one-page tool created by Lean Startup Machine.
-It's a terrific way to test early stage ideas.
+It’s a terrific way to test early stage ideas.
 All too often we as engineers have an idea and then immediately jump into building.
-In the past, I've spent months (in one case years) of my time and/or money building something that wasn't viable.
+In the past, I’ve spent months (in one case years) of my time and/or money building something that wasn’t viable.
 Three different times.
-And I'm not alone.
-The video on the right shares Trevor's similar experience - and a better way.
+And I’m not alone.
+This video shares Trevor’s similar experience - and a better way.

 Important Note: you don’t have to be planning a startup to use this methodology or to think in terms of customers.
 We use this heavily in our strategy team at my company as we vet new ideas.

 So instead of spending many months building something that may or may not be valuable, let’s use the Validation Board to test an idea.

 At a local Lean Startup Meetup, several people pitched ideas, groups naturally coalesced, and the Validation Board was applied.
 I shared an idea for an app to offer targeted, fast responses for new technology managers.
 What follows is a high-level summary following the first several steps.